We optimise water management and ensure it is used in accordance with the best practises

 - Avoid water collection in areas suffering water stress.

 - Continually improve the processes used at the facilities for lower consumption and impact.

 - Establish and monitor the surface threshold levels and the natural flow rates in the hydroelectricity generation reservoirs.

-However, Iberdrola's core policy to replace its least efficient technologies with clean and sustainable ones, such as renewables and combined cycle, is the main reason for the decrease in its net water consumption.
+However, Iberdrola's core policy of replacing its least efficient technologies with clean and sustainable ones, such as renewables and dry combined cycle, is the reason for the decrease in the net water consumption of thermal power generation:

 Run awareness raising campaigns to achieve a more efficient and responsible use of domestic water by employees in the administration and control buildings.